-A dexterity build is one that features light to medium-sized weapons that strike quickly but do smaller amounts of damage while also wearing the armor of the same nature.
+A dexterity build features light to medium-sized weapons that strike quickly but do smaller amounts of damage while also wearing armor of the same nature.

-The following armor sets are ones that I believe compliment a dexterity build well: Elite Knight Set, Executioner Set, Set of Favor, and the Silver Knight Set.
-Let’s look at the Elite Knight Set first.
+The following armor sets are ones that I believe complement a dexterity build well:

 Elite Knight Set

-There is a reason why this armor was chosen to be on the box art for Dark Souls Remastered and that is because it is one of the best all-around armors in the entire game.
-It is a “jack of all trades” set that defends you a decent amount in almost every category.
+There is a reason why this armor was chosen to be on the box art for Dark Souls Remastered since it is one of the best all-around armor in the entire game.
+A “jack of all trades” set defends you a decent amount in almost every category.

-First seen being worn by Oscar of Astora in the Undead Asylum, this set can be found in Darkroot Garden being guarded by Stone Knights and Ents.
+First seen being worn by Oscar of Astora in the Undead Asylum, this set can be found in Darkroot Garden, guarded by Stone Knights and Ents.

-It is a tremendous early to mid-game set that has a great weight to defense ratio, making quick movements possible without sacrificing protection.
+It is a tremendous early to mid-game set with a great weight-to-defense ratio, making quick movements possible without sacrificing protection.